HipByte/motion-maven/README.md

 ## Installation

-You need to have maven installed :
+You need to have maven installed:

 ```
 $ brew install maven
 ```

-And the gem installed :
+And the gem installed:

 ```
 $ [sudo] gem install motion-maven